The Locker Key

 ~ 14 ~

-At the Harbour Castle Riley is lying in bed with his chest taped.
-He is propped up but just barely awake from the painkillers that Eldon has been feeding him.
-The Duprees are sitting at a table playing cards.
-Riley starts to come around.
+At the Harbour Castle, Riley was lying in bed with his chest taped.
+He was propped up but just barely awake from the painkillers that Eldon had been feeding him.
+The Duprees were sitting at a table playing cards.
+Riley started to come around.

 “What’s the damage?”